Mervin50/AnalyticAlley5/README.md

 Given these scores:
 Both Linear Regression and Random Forest Regression models have decent R^2 scores, indicating a good fit to the data.The Support Vector Regression (SVR) model has a negative R^2 score, which suggests that it performs worse than a horizontal line.
 This could mean that the SVR model is not suitable for this dataset or may require further tuning.
 In summary, the Linear Regression and Random Forest Regression models seem to provide reasonable fits to the data, while the SVR model may need further investigation or alternative approaches.

+Precision:
+Precision measures the accuracy of the positive predictions made by the model.
+It is the ratio of correctly predicted positive observations to the total predicted positives.
+Precision = TP / (TP + FP)
+TP (True Positives): The number of correctly predicted positive instances.
+FP (False Positives): The number of incorrectly predicted positive instances.
+Recall (also known as sensitivity or true positive rate):

+Recall:
+Recall measures the ability of the model to find all the positive instances.
+It is the ratio of correctly predicted positive observations to the all actual positives in the dataset.
+Recall = TP / (TP + FN)
+FN (False Negatives): The number of incorrectly predicted negative instances.

+F1-score:
+F1-score is the harmonic mean of precision and recall.
+It provides a balance between precision and recall.
+F1-score reaches its best value at 1 and worst at 0.
+F1-score = 2 * (Precision * Recall) / (Precision + Recall)
+These metrics are commonly used in classification tasks to evaluate the performance of a model.

 F1, Precision and Recall score of Linear Regression:

 ![LR1](https://github.com/Mervin50/AnalyticAlley5/assets/167336864/d3cf1991-aae6-48d5-a989-76df2a2ff446)